-Here is list of monthly jobs that the everyday gardener in Zone 5 to Zone 6 can perform.
-Of course, the timing of the outdoor tasks depends on the reliability of Mother Nature, and may vary from year to year.
+Here is a list of monthly jobs that the everyday gardener in Zone 5 to Zone 6 can perform.
+Of course, the timing of the outdoor tasks depends on the reliability of Mother Nature and may vary from year to year.

 Consult us by e-mail at firstname.lastname@example.org if you have any questions regarding these monthly tasks.
 Give us ideas on what we can add and we will seriously consider all suggestions.

 January is named after JANUS, the two-faced Roman god of gates and beginnings.
 One face looked back to the old year and one toward the new.
 A good month to reflect on the past years garden successes and failures and plan for the new Garden Year.
 The January flower is the carnation.

 - Inspect houseplants for whiteflies, spider mites, and aphids.

 - Clean and disinfect pots and containers used when starting seeds.

 - Plan new landscape designs and this year’s garden.

 - Order flower and vegetable seeds and decide which seeds should be started inside.